Stock Analysis · MicroStrategy Incorporated (MSTR)

 Overview

-• Product licenses and subscription services (software access, including term-based arrangements)
+• Product licenses and subscription services (software access, including term subscriptions and cloud-related offerings)

-• Other services (consulting and related professional services)
+• Other services (consulting, training, and related professional services)

-Over the years shown, total revenue stays in a relatively narrow range (roughly the mid-$400M to ~$500M area), while operating expenses swing much more dramatically.
-That mismatch helps explain why operating income and net income can be volatile even when revenue looks comparatively steady.
+Across the years shown, total revenue stays in a relatively narrow range (roughly the mid-$400M to ~$500M area), while operating expenses swing substantially—helping explain why operating income and net income can vary widely from year to year.

 Key Figures